Streets of Rage 4: Gameplay

+Plot

+Ten years after Mr. X's death, Wood Oak City faces the rise of a new Syndicate, led by Mr. X's children, the twins Mr. and Ms. Y. Axel Stone and Blaze Fielding, along with Adam Hunter's daughter Cherry Hunter and Dr. Zan's apprentice, Floyd Iraia, fight the Syndicate around the streets until they are arrested under false accusations.
+As they break out from their cell, they are approached by Mr. Y, who reveals that the police force is working for him and offers them a deal to join his side, but they refuse.
+The heroes are chased and surrounded by police officer Estel Aguirre, but Adam appears and helps them escape.

+Following a hint to Chinatown, the heroes meet Shiva and learn from him that the Syndicate has a plan to control the entire city using a hypnotic signal they developed.
+Confronting the twins in their hideout, the heroes fight and defeat a brainwashed Max, making him come to his senses.
+Ms. Y attempts to brainwash them as well but Estel, realizing that the heroes are telling the truth, help them escape.
+The heroes then stop a music show arranged by the Syndicate to spread their signal across the city and chase after their enemies to their main base in an island, where they fight and defeat the Y twins.
+The twins are arrested and the heroes part ways, returning to their ordinary lives.

 Development

 Upon completing development on Wonder Boy: The Dragon's Trap, a 2017 remake of 1989's Wonder Boy III: The Dragon's Trap, Lizardcube artist Ben Fiquet wanted to make a remaster of the original Streets of Rage games using the same techniques.
 However, the game's programmer, Omar Cornut, had moved onto a personal project, so Fiquet and publisher Dotemu approached Sega about creating a full sequel to the series instead.
 Sega agreed, licensed the franchise to Dotemu and production on the game began at the beginning of 2018, with the game publicly announced that August.
 The game was co-developed by Guard Crush Games, using a modified engine from their Streets of Fury game, with a core development team of five members across the three companies.
 Each playable Streets of Rage 4 character has approximately 1,000 frames of animation, with enemies having between 300 and 400 frames each.
 Seaven Studio ported the game for Nintendo Switch and PlayStation 4 while BlitWorks ported it for Windows 10 and Xbox One.